 1. Map an outgoing port (tty device) on the system with a port or service on a remote system by using the latcp -A -p command.
-In the following example, 621 is the outgoing port and REMOTE_SERVICE is the service name on the remote node.
+In the following example, 621 is the outgoing port and REMOTE\SERVICE is the service name on the remote node:

+'''

 /usr/sbin/latcp -A -p 621 -O -V REMOTE SERVICE

+'''

-Alternatively, you can specify a remote node name and a port name in the preceding example.
+Alternatively, you can specify a remote node name and a port name, as in this example, where titan is the node and PORT\1 is the port: